mhagiwara/100-nlp-papers/README.md

-# 100 Must-Read NLProc Papers
+# 100 Must-Read NLP Papers

 This is a list of 100 important natural language processing (NLP) papers that serious students and researchers working in the field should probably know about and read.